 Since its launch, Robinhood crypto has added a number of new coins to its platform.
 Today, investors can trade 15+ cryptos including Bitcoin, Bitcoin SV, Bitcoin Cash, Ethereum, Ethereum Classic, DogeCoin, Shiba Inu, Polygon, Cardano, and more.

 The company is also actively adding new cryptocurrencies to its platform, so be on the lookout.

 Robinhood offers 24/7, commission-free trading.
 This means that no matter what, you can buy and sell cryptocurrencies without paying fees to Robinhood.
 Unlike stocks, cryptocurrencies aren’t regulated or brokered through an exchange, meaning trading can happen at all hours of the day and every day of the week.

-It is currently unavailable in Hawaii, Nevada, New Hampshire, and West Virginia.
+It is currently unavailable in Hawaii and Nevada.